lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 ![](./videos/Interpolation_at_100ms.gif)

 Looks smoother now, doesn't it?
-Well, let's increase that interpolation time and turn on the server's ghost, this will allow us to see what exactly Interpolation is doing
+Well, let's increase that interpolation time and turn on the server's ghost, this will allow us to see what exactly Interpolation is doing.

 ![](./videos/Interpolation_with_ghost.gif)